 How It Works:

-Piloted in 2019, Peer Coaching provides first year students with an opportunity to develop a specific leadership competency through practice under the guidance and resource of an Executive Coach.
+Piloted in 2019, Peer Coaching provides first year students with an opportunity to develop their leadership through practice under the guidance and resource of an Executive Coach.
 All Executive Coaches are also actively coaching on the ECFP bench.
 Beginning in the spring semester of the first year, students participate in six peer coaching sessions through the semester.
 Peer Coaching is only available to first year MBA students.

 - Promise to attend all sessions at their designated times.
-Sessions meet 6 times for 90 minutes between January and April.

 - Commit to engage in purposeful new behaviors in a systematic and persistent fashion.